Click Here for Business Metaphors Online Training

-The video below was from a Business Metaphors workshop in India, It’s nearly an hour long.
-Apologies for the poor sound quality, we never actually planned on making it public at the time, but I thought it worth sharing here.
+The video below was from a Business Metaphors workshop in India.
+It’s nearly an hour long.
+Apologies for the poor sound quality, we never actually planned on making it public at the time, but I thought it worth sharing here just for the fun element.

 - Metaphors of Business enables an accurate assessment of business identity…